eric-burel/data-fetching-patterns-in-react/README.md

 This component uses the `useSWR` hook for data fetching, making the `UserDetailCard` dynamically load user details based on the given `id`. `useSWR` offers efficient data fetching with caching, revalidation, and automatic error handling.
 The component displays a loading state until the data is fetched.
 Once the data is available, it proceeds to render the user details.

-In summary, we've already explored critical data fetching strategies: Parallel Data Fetching, Code Splitting, Fallback Markup and Prefetching.
+In summary, we've already explored critical data fetching strategies: Asynchronous State Handler, Parallel Data Fetching, Fallback Markup, Code Splitting and Prefetching.
 Elevating requests for parallel execution enhances efficiency, though it's not always straightforward, especially when dealing with components developed by different teams without full visibility.
 Code splitting allows for the dynamic loading of non-critical resources based on user interaction, like clicks or hovers, utilizing prefetching to parallelize resource loading.

 ## Choosing the right pattern